acook/hyperluminal/README.markdown

-Hyperluminal is a general purpose programming language that provides a clean modern syntax and set of standard libraries that is both secure and stable for operating at scale.
-It is designed around rapid development, ease of maintenance, and expression of intent.
+Hyperluminal is a general purpose programming language that provides a clean modern syntax and set of standard libraries that is both secure and stable for operating at scales both large and small.

 Status
 ------